 Sayed Haider Raza was born in 1922, Babaria (Madhya Pradesh).
 After high school, he studied further at the Nagpur School of Art (1939-43), followed by Sir J. J. School of A...
 Read more

 Limited Edition Serigraph printed in 49 colors on archival paper.
 This serigraph was published in an edition size of 100.
 This item will be shipped unframed, in a roll.
-The paper size is 40 x 30 inch, Image size is 24 x 24 inch.
+The paper size is 40 x 30 inches, Image size is 24 x 24 inches.
 The print is signed by the artist and comes with a certificate of authenticity.

 This work, suggests a blend of Raza’s two distinctive styles of paintings, one being his gestural strokes, and other being his Abstractionism, using his vocabulary of pure geometry to express the fundamental elements of life.